 When robust = TRUE, the function:

-Fits the model with standard GLM
+Fits the model with standard GLM.

-Computes sandwich covariance matrix (HC0 estimator)
+Computes sandwich covariance matrix (HC0 estimator).

-Calculates Wald-type CIs based on robust SEs
+Calculates Wald-type CIs based on robust SEs.

 This provides protection against heteroskedasticity and mild model misspecification.